dougwells/Stanford_Algo_Class_I/Week1_Notes.md

 ### Week 1: Notes:

 1. Big-O:  Upper Bound.
 Tn (number of operations) is less than or equal to Big-O
-  * Big-O is upper bound.
+  * Big-O is an upper bound.
     1. Declare C & n'.
 Above n', Tn is ALWAYS less than Big-O

   * Big-O suppresses constant factors & lower order terms
     1. Constant factors ignored since system dependent
     2. Lower order terms ignored since irrelevant when n is very large
+    3. To compare Big-Os, merely input a large value for n

 2. Omega Notation:  Lower Bound.
 Tn (number of operations) is greater than or equal to Theta